-- 1.35 The NI Regulations16 describe entitlements and obligations in respect of access and governance for railway undertakings, service providers and infrastructure managers. - 1.36 These entitlements and obligations would not apply to a railway undertaking whose activity is limited to the provision of solely urban, suburban or regional services on local and regional stand-alone networks for transport services on railway infrastructure, or on networks intended only for the operation of urban or suburban rail services17.
-At present, we consider that no railway undertaking falls within this provision in NI.
+- 1.25 The NI Regulations17 describe entitlements and obligations in respect of access and governance for railway undertakings, service providers and infrastructure managers. - 1.26 These entitlements and obligations would not apply to a railway undertaking whose activity is limited to the provision of solely urban, suburban or regional services on local and regional stand-alone networks for transport services on railway infrastructure, or on networks intended only for the operation of urban or suburban rail services 18.
+At present, we consider that no railway undertaking falls within this provision in NI. - 1.27 However, as an exception to the above paragraph, in the event that there was to be such a railway undertaking in NI and it was under the direct or indirect control of an undertaking or another entity performing or integrating rail transport services (other than urban, suburban or regional services), certain provisions of the NI Regulations relating to management independence, separation of accounts and business plans would still apply19.